BramVanroy/astred/README.rst

 A couple example notebooks exist, each with a different grade of automation for the initialisation of the aligned object.
 Once an aligned object has been created, the functionality is identical.

 - `High automation`_: *automate all the things*.
-Tokenisation, parsing, and word alignment is done automatically.
+Tokenisation, parsing, and word alignment is done automatically [`Try on Colab <https://colab.research.google.com/github/BramVanroy/astred/blob/master/examples/full-auto.ipynb>`__]
-- `Normal automation`_: the typical scenario where you have tokenised and aligned text that is not parsed yet
+- `Normal automation`_: the typical scenario where you have tokenised and aligned text that is not parsed yet [`Try on Colab <https://colab.research.google.com/github/BramVanroy/astred/blob/master/examples/automatic-parsing.ipynb>`__]
-- `No automation`_: full-manual mode, where you provide all the required information, including dependency labels and heads
+- `No automation`_: full-manual mode, where you provide all the required information, including dependency labels and heads [`Try on Colab <https://colab.research.google.com/github/BramVanroy/astred/blob/master/examples/full-manual.ipynb>`__]

 .. _High automation: examples/full-auto.ipynb
 .. _Normal automation: examples/automatic-parsing.ipynb
 .. _No automation: examples/full-manual.ipynb

 Installation
 ------------